riverford/durable-ref/README.md

 :dependencies [cheshire "5.6.3"]
 (require '[riverford.durable-ref.format.json.cheshire])

-;; Format options (optionally provide in an options map to persist, deref, overwrite!, delete!)
+;; Format options (optionally provide in an options map to persist, value, overwrite!, delete!)
 ;; see cheshire docs for more details
 {:format {:json {:cheshire  {:write-opts {} ;; passed as options to generate-stream calls
                              :read-opts {